 Incredible Food: Swiss Chocolate and Cheese

-If you love food as we do, Switzerland offers an amazing variety of both chocolate and cheese (but we wouldn’t suggest mixing the two).
+If you love food as I do, Switzerland offers an amazing variety of both chocolate and cheese (but we wouldn’t suggest mixing the two).
 Both are made from high-quality dairy sourced from alpine dwelling cows.
 Just imagine enjoying a warm fondue during your celebratory wedding dinner.

 Another reason to plan a destination wedding in Switzerland is that the country is centrally located to some of Europe’s most beautiful scenery.
 Within a few hours of central Switzerland, you can visit Chamonix, France; Milan, Italy; or the famous Neuschwanstein Castle in Germany.
 After your elopement in Switzerland, there’s no shortage of nearby honeymoon spots nearby.